 Make fork of our repository and clone it to your local development machine.

 Create a branch for your work named with number of issue:

 tox -e contrib source env/bin/activate

 Initialize empty database with all required stuff (tables and so on) for Polemarch:

-polemarch/main/settings.inibut make sure that changes in that file does not goes to you commit.
+polemarch/main/settings.ini, but make sure that changes in that file won’t go to your commit.
 Or you can copy

 debug = truein section